itiskawa/singulal-gauss-quadrature/README.md

 ## Building

 ### With CMake
-Your master CMake will need to include the following lines
+Your root CMake will need to include the following lines

 ```
 find_package(GQJacobi)